PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Experimental evaluation

 \subsubsection{Bias}

-Figure~\ref{fig:biasness_3_methods} shows that the bias is most significant for both the smallest values of $a$ and of $b$, although that the bias is small in general.
-For \textbf{\textit{OURS}} and ${\hat{a}}^{-1}$, this bias is explained by the variance of $\kappa_3[\mathcal{Y}]$ from Equation~\eqref{eq:cumu}, as this variance is dependent on $\frac{1}{a}$ and is larger when $a$ is small.
-Further, the bias on ${\hat{b}}^2$ is explained by the fact that we only keep \textit{real} values of $\hat{b}$, discarding negative estimates of ${\hat{b}}^2$.
+Fig.~\ref{fig:biasness_3_methods} shows that the bias is most significant for both the smallest values of $a$ and of $b$, although the bias is small in general.
+For \textbf{\textit{OURS}} and ${\hat{a}}^{-1}$, this bias is explained by the variance of $\kappa_3[\mathcal{Y}]$ in Equation~\eqref{eq:cumu}, as this variance is dependent on $a^{-1}$ and is larger when $a$ is small.
+Further, the bias on ${\hat{b}}^2$ comes from the fact that we only keep \textit{real} values of $\hat{b}$, discarding negative estimates of ${\hat{b}}^2$.
 By eliminating negative estimates, we introduce a positive bias.
-For \textit{VAR}, Equation~\eqref{eq:var} shows that under-estimating $\hat{b}$ leads to an over-estimation of $\frac{1}{\hat{a}}$, which highlights the challenging un-mixing of the two noise parameters in this setup.
-Figure~\ref{fig:biasness_3_methods} also shows that \textit{VAR} is always biased in $b$ while for \textbf{\textit{OURS}} the bias becomes zero for $b > 0.06$.
+For \textit{VAR}, Equation~\eqref{eq:var} shows that under-estimating ${\hat{b}}^2$ leads to an over-estimation of ${\hat{a}}^{-1}$, which highlights the challenging un-mixing of the two noise parameters in this setup.
+Fig.~\ref{fig:biasness_3_methods} also shows that \textit{VAR} is always biased in $b$ while for \textbf{\textit{OURS}} the bias is zero for $b > 0.06$.